 When more urine is passed

 7. How do you reduce the chances of being infected by Dengue fever?

 Change water in vases/bowls (including pet water containers) on alternate days

 Remove water from flowerpot plates on alternate days

-Dispose properly all possible containers where water can collect
+Dispose properly of all possible containers where water can collect

-Maintain the garden properly to prevent mosquitos accessing egg laying habitats
+Maintain gardens properly to prevent mosquitos accessing egg laying habitats

 Using of personal household protection such as window screens, long-sleeved clothes, insecticide treated materials, coils and vaporizers